poonchuanan/tp/docs/UserGuide.md

 ```

 #### Empty inputs will not be accepted
-If any of the parameters input by you is empty, an error would occur
+If any of the parameters input by you is empty, the following input will produce an error:
-> the following would be printed out if you input `add e/ c/ `
+> `add e/ c/ `

 ```
 ====================================================================================